assoljkas/museum_app/README.md

 For tourists, the app will create a personalized route inside the museum according to the visitor's available time and the museum's highlights.

+Application prototype is planned to be run on mobile platform.
+As a development tool we decided to use https://creator.ionic.io , because it is made for mobile app creation, and from our perspective is the best choice to make a prototype.

+As export file this tool provides ZIP archieve.
+The .zip will contain the HTML/CSS/JS files of our project, separated into standard organizational format.